laurawpaaby/EduChatEval/docs/installation.md

-You can install EduChatEval using via pip from PyPI:
+You can install EduChatEval via pip from PyPI:

 ```pip install educhateval```